 Barclays Capital performed a leveraged acquisition analysis in order to ascertain a price for Mediacom common stock which might be achieved in a leveraged buyout transaction by a financial buyer using a debt capital structure based upon current market conditions.
-Barclays Capital assumed the following in its analysis: (i) the consummation of an exit transaction by the financial buyer in 2015; (ii) utilization of net operating loss carryforwards in accordance with section 382 of the Internal Revenue Code of 1986, as amended, with remaining net operating loss carryforwards in 2015 included in the valuation of Mediacom upon consummation of the transaction; (iii) a debt capital structure of Mediacom comprised of \$2.742 billion in debt; (iv) an equity investment in the amount of \$968 million in the case of the September Forecast, and \$1,072 million in the case of the June Forecast; (v) a projected EBITDA terminal value multiple of 5.5x, 6.0x or 6.5x; (vi) a required internal rate of return of 15.0%, 17.5% or 20.0%; and (vii) a tax rate of 37.5%.
+Barclays Capital assumed the following in its analysis: (i) the consummation of an exit transaction by the financial buyer in 2015; (ii) utilization of net operating loss carryforwards in accordance with section 382 of the Internal Revenue Code of 1986, as amended, with remaining net operating loss carryforwards in 2015 included in the valuation of Mediacom upon consummation of the transaction; (iii) a debt capital structure of Mediacom comprised of \$2.742 billion in debt; (iv) an equity investment in the amount of \$968 million in the case of the September Forecast, and \$1.072 million in the case of the June

+Forecast; (v) a projected EBITDA terminal value multiple of 5.5x, 6.0x or 6.5x, which such range of terminal value multiples was based on the selected comparable company analysis as of the end of the third quarter period of 2010; (vi) a required internal rate of return of 15.0%, 17.5% or 20.0%, which such range of required internal rates of return was determined by Barclays Capital consistent with its knowledge of the cable industry and the market Mediacom operates in and its best judgment as applied to the Company Projections; and (vii) a tax rate of 37.5%.